devxsagnik/admusicbot/README.md

 Copy or Rename `config.json.example` to `config.json` and fill out the values:

-⚠️ **Note: Never commit or share your token or api keys publicly or in unauthorised sites or use .gitignore to hide them** ⚠️
+🚨🚨 **Commiting your token to be accessed by others or making it public is strictly prohibited.So, dont share your token in any cost or use .gitignore to hide secrets** 🚨🚨

 ```json
 {